-While resilience testing approach/ methodology that fits in one condition, chaos engineering refers to unique methodologies to generate something distinctive.
+While the resilience testing approach/ methodology fits in one condition, chaos engineering refers to unique methodologies to generate something distinctive.

-Chaos engineering is considered a synonym to creating innovations in the system.
+Chaos engineering is considered a synonym for creating innovations in the system.

-It is necessary to identify the failure of individual service in a system, because the circumstances that cause system failure cannot be completely eliminated.
-It is necessary to conduct engineering investigation to test the flexibility and scalability of the system and the overall environment / infrastructure.
+It is necessary to identify the failure of individual service in a system because the circumstances that cause system failure cannot be completely eliminated.
+It is necessary to conduct an engineering investigation to test the flexibility and scalability of the system and the overall environment/infrastructure.

-It takes the complexity of the system to be tested by simulating extreme chaotic conditions and observes how the system responds to that with chaos scenario.
+It takes the complexity of the system to be tested by simulating extreme chaotic conditions and observing how the system responds to that chaos scenario.

-Chaos engineering allows performing wide, careful and predicated havocs that responds with a peculiarity about the system’s behaviors and performance.
+Chaos engineering allows performing wide, careful, and predicated havoc that responds with a peculiarity about the system’s behaviors and performance.
 It has an unusual combination to observe the system very closely.

-By intentionally creating chaos in the system, an organization can ensure environment resiliency.
-The resiliency factor and quality plays a vital role when we talk about distributed systems in Agile.
+By intentionally creating chaos in the system, an organization can ensure environmental resiliency.
+The resiliency factor and quality play a vital role when we talk about distributed systems in Agile.

 - It improves the resilience of the system.